 - American Association of People with Disabilities (AAPD)

 - Employer Assistance and Resource Network on Disability Inclusion (EARN)

 - National Business and Disability Council (NBDC)

-- National Gay and Lesbian Chamber of Commerce (NGLCC)
+- National LGBT Chamber of Commerce (NGLCC)

 - Society for Human Resource Management (SHRM)